THE SEVEN FOUNDATIONAL BIBLICAL TRUTHS

-Some modern English translations of the New Testament like the NIV, which support the doctrine of the Trinity, have downgraded the importance of the Greek word monogenēs.
-They mistranslate monogenēs to mean ‘the only son’ instead of ‘the only begotten son’.
+Some modern English translations of the New Testament like the NIV and RSV which support the doctrine of the Trinity, have downgraded the importance of the Greek word monogenēs.
+They mistranslate monogenēs to mean ‘the only son’ instead of ‘the only begotten Son’.
 In fact, to call Jesus Christ ‘the only Son of God’ brings contradiction into the Word of God because the Bible refers to many sons of God.
 Both angels and men are also called sons of God in the Bible.
 The crucial difference is that Jesus Christ is the only begotten Son of God, whilst angels and men are all created sons of God.

 Let us first understand the huge significance of why monogenēs is also used in the Bible, one more time, to refer to Isaac as the only begotten son of Abraham.